microsoft/DeepSpeed/docs/_tutorials/onebit-lamb.md

 ---

 **Watch out!**
 1) The NCCL-based implementation requires PyTorch >= 1.8 (and NCCL >= 2.8.3 when you have 64 or more GPUs).
 See details below.
 2) Although 1-bit LAMB is compatible with both FP16 and FP32, currently we only verified the convergence under mixed precision/FP16 training.
-3) Currently 1-bit LAMB is not compatible with pipeline parallelism.
+3) Currently the MPI-based implementation is not compatible with pipeline parallelism.
 4) Frequent checkpoint loading could hurt 1-bit LAMB's convergence.
 See details below.
 {: .notice--warning}

 In this tutorial, we introduce DeepSpeed's 1-bit LAMB optimizer which enables communication-efficient large-scale large-batch training with LAMB's convergence speed.
 1-bit LAMB can improve model training speed on communication-constrained clusters, especially for communication-intensive large models by reducing the overall communication volume by up to 4.6x.
 We also have a [paper](https://arxiv.org/abs/2104.06069) which provides the technical details including algorithm, system implementation, and evaluations.